-- In exercising these powers, the Assistant Director Finance & Corporate Services and those to whom the treasury activity have been delegated will - have regard to the nature and extent of any associated risks to which the Council may become exposed; - be certain about the legality of the decision reached and that the necessary authority to proceed has been obtained; - be satisfied that the documentation is adequate to deliver the Council's objectives, protect the Council's interests, and to maintain an effective audit trail; - ensure that the perceived credit risk associated with the approved counterparties is judged satisfactory and is within agreed limits; - be satisfied that the terms of any transactions have been fully checked against the market, and have been found to be competitive; - > follow best practice in implementing the treasury transaction.
+- In exercising these powers, the Assistant Director Finance & Corporate Services and those to whom the treasury activity have been delegated will - have regard to the nature and extent of any associated risks to which the Council may become exposed; - ▶ be certain about the legality of the decision reached and that the necessary authority to proceed has been obtained; - ▶ be satisfied that the documentation is adequate to deliver the Council's objectives, protect the Council's interests, and to maintain an effective audit trail: - ensure that the perceived credit risk associated with the approved counterparties is judged satisfactory and is within agreed limits; - be satisfied that the terms of any transactions have been fully checked against the market, and have been found to be competitive; - follow best practice in implementing the treasury transaction. - In exercising Borrowing and Funding decisions, the responsible person will: - evaluate economic and market factors that may influence the manner and timing of any decision to fund;

-- In exercising Borrowing and Funding decisions, the responsible person will: - evaluate economic and market factors that may influence the manner and timing of any decision to fund; - consider alternative forms of funding, including use of revenue resources, leasing and private partnerships; - consider the alternative interest rate bases available, the most appropriate periods to fund and repayment profiles to use; - consider ongoing revenue liabilities created. - In exercising Investment decisions, the responsible person will: - Determine that the investment is within the Council's strategy and predetermined instruments and criteria; - consider the optimum period, in the light of core balances and reserves, cash flow availability and prevailing market conditions; - consider the alternative investment products and techniques available if appropriate.
+- consider alternative forms of funding, including use of revenue resources, leasing and private partnerships; - > consider the use of internal resources and/or, the most appropriate periods to fund and repayment profiles to use; - consider ongoing revenue liabilities created. - where applicable, monitor regularly the benefits of internal borrowing against the potential for incurring additional costs by deferring borrowing into future years. - In exercising Investment decisions, the responsible person will: - Determine that the investment is within the Council's strategy and predetermined instruments and criteria: - consider the optimum period, in the light of core balances and reserves, cash flow availability and prevailing market conditions; - > consider the risk associated with unsecured investments with banks and building societies - > consider the alternative investment products and techniques available if appropriate.